 As a student, my schooling has been affected due to the government’s directive to close schools.
 Here in the village, there is no internet for teachers to send us assignments and so the only way that my classmates and I can study is by revising with text books at home.
 The only contact I’ve had with my teachers was when schools closed in March 2020.

-How did you react/feel when you learned about the long delay of building a new house when Habitat Kenya had to postpone?
+How did you feel when you learned about the long delay of building your new house?

 We felt bad because it meant that we’ll have to wait a bit longer to get our own new house.
 However, we are also so proud of having been chosen by Habitat Kenya.
 Although the construction of our house was paused, just looking at the slab that Habitat Kenya laid is a sign of hope that in the near future the house shall be completed.

 Also, Habitat Kenya had already completed the construction of a pit latrine for us before the lock-down.
 The pit latrine has restored dignity to our family because previously we were using our neighbors’ toilets or going to the bushes especially at night, so we are grateful.

 Thank you for the thoughts and plans that you have to give me a home and stability.
 I look forward to the completion of the house.
 I also wish everyone protection and good health.